cellplatform/platform-0.1.0/code/cell.electron/README.md

 [Package](https://www.electronforge.io/cli#package) the application as an executable (while testing), or [Make](https://www.electronforge.io/cli#make) the executable into a distributable format:

-    yarn bundle     # Bundle UI assets.
+    yarn bundle     # First bundle the UI assets.

+      ...then...

-    yarn package    # Package application into an executable (testing), or yarn make       # Package application and compile into distributable format.
+    yarn package    # Package application into an executable (testing), OR yarn make       # Package application and compile into distributable format.

 <p>&nbsp;<p>